Jason Aldean Dropped by Publicist After Wife Brittany’s Controversial Comments on Gender - E! Online

 "Music has always been and remains The GreenRoom's core focus, so we had to make the difficult decision after 17 years to step away from representing Jason," GreenRoom co-owner Tyne Parrish tells Billboard in a statement Sept.
 1. "We aren't the best people for the gig anymore, but will always be big fans of his music—he is one of the greatest live entertainers in country music."

-Though Tyne did not specify why his company dropped Jason as a client, his announcement comes on the heels of Brittany's headline-making comments on gender.
+Though Tyne did not specify why the company dropped Jason as a client, her announcement comes on the heels of Brittany's headline-making comments on gender.

 On Aug.
 23, Brittany shared a before-and-after makeup video, along with a caption that many fans were offended by.
 "I'd really like to thank my parents for not changing my gender when I went through my tomboy phase," she captioned the Instagram post.
 "I love this girly life."